anchit-choudhry/cra-custom-template/THIRD-PARTY-NOTICES.md

 -----

-The following software may be included in this product: file-entry-cache, flat-cache.
-A copy of the source code may be downloaded from https://github.com/royriojas/file-entry-cache.git (file-entry-cache), https://github.com/royriojas/flat-cache.git (flat-cache).
+The following software may be included in this product: file-entry-cache.
+A copy of the source code may be downloaded from https://github.com/royriojas/file-entry-cache.git.
 This software contains the following license and notice below:

 The MIT License (MIT)